DaDavinci/ClanCommander/README.md

 # RuneScape 3 - ClanCommander
-A RuneScape 3 Chat Bot and Event Listeners to make Managing a Clan a bit easier.
+ClanCommander is a Utility Tool to add Features to Clans in RuneScape 3.
+It features OCR and Pattern Recognition Classifiactions to handle the interfacing with the NXT Client.
+This is basically undetectable once you add some ML Artifical Intelligence into the mix...
+Just so you know!

 # Progress - Checklist
-Current status on project features and implementation, uses images to display colors...
+Current status on project features and implementation, uses images to display colors...<br>
-PLEASE FIX `.md` FORMATTING & ADD CSS PROPERTIES!<br>
 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) = NO Progress<br>
 ![#ffd700](https://via.placeholder.com/15/ffd700/000000?text=+) = in Development<br>
 ![#00ff7f](https://via.placeholder.com/15/00ff7f/000000?text=+) = Fully Implemented<br>